Updated: November 13, 2025

 Do You Need It as a Manufacturer?

-Defects happen regardless of quality control, from isolated bad units to entire production runs.
-One lawsuit from a defective product can cost hundreds of thousands of dollars.
+Defects happen despite quality control measures, from single bad units to entire production runs.
+A single lawsuit over a defective product costs hundreds of thousands of dollars in legal fees and settlements.

-Product liability laws in states including Washington, Texas and Wisconsin allow customers to sue manufacturers for design flaws, manufacturing errors and inadequate warnings.
-Customers only need to prove your product was defective and caused harm, holding manufacturers responsible even without negligence.
-This makes product liability coverage essential protection against financial ruin.
+Product liability laws in states like Washington, Texas and Wisconsin let customers sue manufacturers for design flaws, manufacturing errors and inadequate warnings.
+Customers prove only that your product was defective and caused harm.
+You're liable even without negligence.

 lightbulb icon